Estimated Reading Time: 6 minutes

 - Designate one release a year for operational improvements: Make one release a year focused on operational improvements rather than what you perceive as product enhancements.
 Can you make a frequently used feature more readily accessible?
 Can you automate some repetitive tasks so the users don’t need to go through the effort?
 Having one release each year focused on improving the usability of your solution goes a long way in retaining happy customers.

-- Post-implementation Satisfaction Surveys: I’m still at a loss as to why more companies don’t do this.
+- Post-implementation Satisfaction Surveys: I’m still at a loss as to why more vendors don’t do this.
 It is so incredibly easy to setup a web-based survey that there is really no excuse as to why you don’t ask for feedback about how the implementation went.
 Where there any challenges with the install?
 How did the support team do?
 Any suggested changes to the process?
 All valuable questions.

 So there you have it.
 Hopefully this provided some insights into what we see from this side of the desk and you gained valuable takeaways from this series.
 Perhaps your next marketing deck won’t be about your CEO’s experience with startups, and your sales rep will earn trust when he looks a potential customer in the eye and says, “Sorry, we don’t do that yet,” or maybe your next release will make my team’s job a bit easier.